Hukbalahap

+On October 14, 2023, the Luis M. Taruc Hukbalahap Monument at Garden of Peace Memorial Park in Santa Monica, San Luis, Pampanga, was unveiled to honor about 400 guerrilla fighters (including Luis Taruc, the late Antonio Sumang and 96-year-old Praxedes Clarin, in the statue, one of the nine surviving Huks) including Olimpia Ingal, Narciso Garcia, Josefa Tolentino, and Clemente Miranda, all 94, Dominga Sanchez, Anastacia Sali, and Natalia Lacanlale, all 98 and Francisca Salas, 99).

 Background

 The Hukbalahap movement has deep roots in the Spanish encomienda, a system of grants to reward soldiers who had conquered New Spain, established in 1570.
 This developed into a system of exploitation.
-In the 19th century, Filipino landlordism, under the Spanish colonization, arose and, with it, further abuses.
+In the 19th century, Filipino landlordism, under the Spanish colonization, arose further abuses.

-After the opening of ports in Manila, the Luzon economy was transformed to meet the demands for exports of rice, sugar, and tobacco.
-Landowners increased demands on farmers, who rented parcels of land.
+After the opening of ports in Manila, Luzon's economy was transformed to meet the demands for exports of rice, sugar, and tobacco.
+Landowners increased the demands on farmers who rented parcels of land.
 These demands included increased rents, demands for proceeds from the sale of crops, and predatory lending agreements to fund farm improvements.

 Only after the coming of the Americans were reforms initiated to lessen tensions between tenants and landlords.
-The reforms, however, did not solve the problems and, with growing political consciousness produced by education, peasants began to unite under educated but poor leaders.
-The most potent of these organizations was the Hukbalahap, which began as a resistance organization against the Japanese but ended as an anti-government resistance movement.
+The reforms, however, did not solve the problems, and with growing political consciousness produced by education, peasants began to unite under educated but poor leaders.
+The most potent of these organizations was the Hukbalahap, which began as a resistance organization against the Japanese but ended as an anti-government resistance movement in 1946.